hackathonprojs/inventoryrockstar-ui/README.md

 go to
 http://localhost:8000/visual-inventory.html

-then run the inventoryrockstar project.
+then run the tensorflow-react-video project.  tensorflow-react-video project will submit the inventory number to http://localhost:8000/inventoryAmount?newValue={newValue}

-in the absence of the inventoryrockstar project, we can use the following page to control the inventory amount. http://localhost:8000/control.html
+in the absence of the tensorflow-react-video project, we can use the following page to control the inventory amount. http://localhost:8000/control.html
 when you change the inventory amount, you can see the corresponding changes on visual-inventory.html.

 alternatively, this url can be used to change the inventory amount. http://localhost:8000/inventoryAmount?newValue=3